sigtm/sketch-style-libraries/README.md

 ## Usage

 1. Install plugin
-2. Plugins -> 🔗 Sync styles from library...
+2. Plugins -> 🔗 Sync styles with library -> Fetch from... *or* Push to...
-3. Pick a library to import/update styles from
+3. Pick a library
 4. Profit

 ## Installing